vaibhavgupta03/responsive-profile-card/README.md

 and a button to contact the user.
 The card is responsive and will adjust to different screen sizes.

 ## Demo
-<a href = "https://vaibhavgupta03.github.io/responsive-profile-card/">Take a look on my Project</a>
+<a href = "https://vaibhavgupta03.github.io/responsive-profile-card/" target = "_blank">Take a look on my Project</a>

 ## Installation
 Clone the repository